When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 Once you have a clear goal, you'll need to establish certain metrics to measure your completion or success toward these goals.

-For example, if the goal is to increase sales, set a specific sales target percentage or a dollar amount to be achieved within a defined period.
+For example, if the goal is to increase sales, you can set a specific sales target percentage or a dollar amount to achieved within a defined period.

-Implementing the SMART framework ensures that each goal is specific, measurable, achievable, relevant, and time-bound, which clarifies expectations and sets a realistic timeline for achievement.
+You can use the SMART goal framework to ensure that each performance goal you set is specific, measurable, achievable, relevant, and time-bound.

 • Specific: Goals should be well-defined and clear to anyone who has a basic knowledge of the project.
-For instance, instead of saying "increase sales," specify "increase sales of Product X by 15%."
+For instance, instead of wanting to just increase sales, specify "increase sales by 15%."

-• Measurable: Attach specific criteria for measuring progress toward the accomplishment of the goal.
-This could be quantitative, like a number or percentage, or qualitative, such as achieving a certain standard of quality or customer satisfaction.
+• Measurable: Attach specific criteria to measure your progress towards the accomplishment of the goal.
+This could be quantitative, like a number or percentage; or qualitative, such as achieving a certain standard of quality or customer satisfaction.

-• Achievable: The goal should be attainable given available resources and existing constraints.
-It should stretch the team to achieve it but still be within reach to avoid setting up for failure.
+• Achievable: The goals you set should be attainable with the available resources and any existing constraints.
+It should stretch your team to achieve it but still be within reach to avoid missing targets.

 • Relevant: Ensure the goal matters to the business and aligns with other relevant goals and objectives.
 It should contribute directly to the organization's long-term strategy.